Ali2500/ViCaS/README.md

 For further details about the launch arguments for the eval script, run `python3 vicas/evaluation/main.py --help`.

+## Video-LLaVA-Seg Baseline

+We have open-sourced the code for our baseline as well as trained model weights in a [separate repository](https://github.com/Ali2500/Video-LLaVA-Seg).
+Please refer to the instructions there to setup and run it.

 ## ⚠️ Terms of use
 * This dataset cannot be used for commercial purposes.
 It has been created for research purposes only.
 * This is not an official ByteDance product.